Global Medical REIT: An Unwarranted Divergence From The Peers

 OpEx light business models

 As mentioned before, GMRE operates only under triple net lease agreements.
-This means that such costs as daily maintenance, taxes and utilities are passed forward to the tenant.
+This means that such costs as daily maintenance, taxes, and utilities are passed forward to the tenant.

 Source: GMRE, SEC filing 10-k